Kadri Roshi

-Kadri Maksut Roshi (4 January 1924 – 6 February 2007) was an Albanian actor.
-His great performances in films and theater named him a truly legend, and People's Artist of Albania.
-His performances were characterized by a profound depth and authenticity, making him a beloved figure in Albanian art.
+Kadri Maksut Roshi (4 January 1924 – 6 February 2007) was an Albanian actor and a figure in Albanian art..
+He was known for his performances in films and the theatre.
+He won Albania's People's Artist of Albania award.

 Early life

-Born in Ballsh, Mallakastër, Albania, Roshi faced significant hardships from a young age.
-He lost his mother at the age of 2 and became an orphan at 12 following his father's death.
+Roshi was Born in Ballsh, Mallakastër, Albania.
+He faced significant hardships from a young age.
+His mother died when he was two years old and his father, when he was twelve.
+Subsequently, he became an orphan.
 In his quest for survival, Roshi moved through various Albanian cities, including Vlora, Kavajë, Gjirokastër, Durrës, and finally Tirana.
 During this period, he undertook various jobs such as a port laborer, maintenance worker, and cinema ticket seller.

 Career

 Roshi's passion for acting was ignited by his primary school teacher, leading him to join the People's Theater in Tirana at the age of 21.
 He began as a prompter and quickly rose to prominence, becoming a central figure in Albanian theater.
 In 1947, he was granted the opportunity to study in Zagreb, Croatia.
 However, due to political tensions between Yugoslavia and Albania, he transferred to Prague, Czech Republic, where he completed his studies with distinction.

-Throughout his illustrious career, Roshi portrayed approximately 215 roles in theater and film.
+Throughout his career, Roshi portrayed approximately 215 roles in theater and film.
 Some of his notable film appearances include: Tana, Gjeneral Gramafoni, Ballë për ballë, Kolonel Bunker etc.